Giacomo dalla Torre del Tempio di Sanguinetto

-Fra' Giacomo dalla Torre del Tempio di Sanguinetto (9 December 1944 – 29 April 2020) was the Prince and 80th Grand Master of the Sovereign Military Order of Malta.
+Fra' Giacomo dalla Torre del Tempio di Sanguinetto (9 December 1944 – 29 April 2020) was the Prince and 80th Grand Master of the Sovereign Military Order of Malta from 2018 until his death in 2020.
 Born in Rome to a noble family with extensive ties to the Vatican, he completed his studies at the Sapienza University of Rome and taught at the Pontifical Urban University.
 He joined the Order in 1985 and took full vows in 1993 to become a Knight of Justice.
-Dalla Torre served two separate stints as interim leader of the Order, from February to March 2008 and again from 2017 until 2018.
-He was elected Grand Master of the Order on 2 May 2018 and served until his death.
-During his time in office he endeavoured to repair the Order's relations with the Vatican, which had been strained since Pope Francis ordered his predecessor to resign.
+Dalla Torre served two separate stints as interim leader of the Order, from February to March 2008 and again from 2017 until 2018, when he was elected Grand Master of the Order.
+During his time in office, he endeavoured to repair the Order's relations with the Vatican, which had been strained since Pope Francis ordered his predecessor to resign.

 Family and personal life

 Dalla Torre was born in Rome (part of the Kingdom of Italy at the time) on 9 December 1944, to a noble comital family that was originally from Treviso and has a strong affiliation with the Holy See.
 His father – Paolo dalla Torre, 3rd Count of Sanguinetto – was an art historian and Director General of the Vatican Museums from 1961 to 1975.
 His mother was Antonietta Pulvirenti De Grazia.
 His brother, Giuseppe dalla Torre, a lawyer, was the President of the Tribunal of the Vatican City State, and was formerly Lieutenant General of the Order of the Holy Sepulchre.
 His grandfather Giuseppe Dalla Torre, a journalist, was the editor-in-chief of the Vatican newspaper L'Osservatore Romano from 1920 to 1960.
 Furthermore, when Pope Benedict XVI was still a cardinal, he once entrusted his cat to dalla Torre's care while he was away from the Vatican.

 Dalla Torre studied Christian archeology and art history at the Sapienza University of Rome.
 He held academic posts at the Pontifical Urban University, where he taught classical Greek and served as its Chief Librarian and Archivist.
 He published several academic writings on medieval art history and was an expert in the field.
 He was also a musical enthusiast, particularly for Italian opera.
 His knowledge of music was described by Times of Malta as "prodigious".